yarlson/ftl/README.md

-# FTL: Simplified Deployment Tool
+# FTL: faster than light deployment

 FTL is a deployment tool that reduces complexity for projects that don't require extensive orchestration infrastructure.
 It provides automated deployment to cloud providers like Hetzner, DigitalOcean, Linode, and custom servers without the overhead of CI/CD pipelines or container orchestration platforms.

 ## Core Features

-- Single YAML configuration file
+- Single YAML configuration file with environment variable substitution
 - Zero-downtime deployments
 - Automatic SSL/TLS certificate management
 - Docker-based deployment with built-in health checks